 great teachers.

 People often comment on the mystery and luminosity of the images where light is as important as color.
-The love of a story combined with a love of draughstmanship is central to forming those images.
-Within the classical construct of narrative/figurative art and that love of story, there is delight in the act of painting.
+Story combined with a love of drawing is forms the image.
+Using classic ideals of figurative art and love of story, there is at the heart a delight in the act of painting.

-Shepherd has taught figure drawing, design and composition at the University of Louisville, is a Master Artist with Kentucky Museum of Art and Craft and most recently, reopened the Continuing Education program and designed CFAC Academy classes for the Louisville Visual Art Association.
+Shepherd has taught figure drawing, design and composition at the University of Louisville, served as a Master Artist with Kentucky Museum of Art and Craft, reopened the Continuing Education program and designed CFAC Academy classes for the Louisville Visual Art Association.
 She has led Professional Development classes for one of the largest school systems in the nation.
 The recipient of national fellowships and grants, she has given classes and demonstrations in the US and Germany.
 Cathy Shepherd's work is in public and private collections in the United States, Europe and Japan.

 Looking back, I am amazed that I was in line for all those great teachers.